deamos/Codea-Eve-Live-Viewer-for-iPad/README.txt

 To Do:
 -------------
--Incorporate evemaps.dotlan.net XML Data for System Stats and Notifications -Incorporate Eve-Central's new Route Planning to create filtering by Route
+-Incorporate evemaps.dotlan.net XML Data for System Stats -Incorporate Eve-Central's new Route Planning to create filtering by Route